braineniac/adapt_kalman/README.md

-# Simple Kalman Filter
+# Adaptive Kalman Filter

-This is an implementation of a Simple Kalman Filter.
+This is an implementation of a Kalman Filter with adaptive covariance properties.

 It is meant to be used with a twist msg as a velocity input and an imu msg which was recorded with rosbag on a robot running in a straight line.